The following sections provide information to help you diagnose and remedy some problems encountered while using a TimesTen database:

 |Use of locks is inefficient.||"Verify lock and isolation levels"|

 |Materialized view is improperly configured.||"Performance implications of materialized views" and "Materialized view tuning" in the Oracle TimesTen In-Memory Database Operations Guide|

 |If replication is used, configuration of replication scheme or network environment may be impacting application.||"Poor replication or XLA performance"|

 |If TimesTen Cache is used, TimesTen Cache configuration or environment may be impacting application.||"Poor autorefresh performance"|

 |There are too many table partitions.||"Check partition counts for the tables"|

 |Tracing is unnecessarily enabled for one or more TimesTen components.||"Check trace settings"|

-Client/server connections are slower than direct connections to TimesTen data stores.
+Client/server connections are slower than direct connections to TimesTen databases.
 Driver manager connections can also moderately impact performance.
-The performance overhead imposed by client/server connections can be significant because of the network latencies involved in all communication with the data store.
+The performance overhead imposed by client/server connections can be significant because of the network latencies involved in all communication with the database.

-If your application must run on a different machine from the one hosting the data store, see "Client/Server tuning" in the Oracle TimesTen In-Memory Database Operations Guide.
+If your application must run on a different system from the one hosting the database, see "Client/Server tuning" in the Oracle TimesTen In-Memory Database Operations Guide.

 The TimesTen query optimizer in general is very good at choosing the most efficient query plan.
 However, it needs additional information about the tables involved in complex queries in order to choose the best plan.
 By knowing the number of rows and data distributions of column values for a table, the optimizer has a much better chance of choosing an efficient query plan to access that table.